gary-archer/oauth.websample.final/README.md

 The SPA also uses a Content Security Policy to restrict allowed domains for Javascript and HTTP calls.\
 Future standards such as [Demonstrable Proof of Possession](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop) may further stengthen use of tokens in the browser.

-### Design Variations
+### Variations

 Some companies may prefer to double hop all API calls via the Proxy API, so that tokens are never available to Javascript.\
 This may make stakeholders feel that security is better, though browser security with cookies is also imperfect.

 The sample could be easily adapted to double hop API calls, though this can result in some undesired behaviour.\
-In particular the Proxy API may need to change often and deal with more web concerns than it should.
+In particular the Proxy API may need to change often and deal with additional web concerns.

-Similarly it may be more convenient for developers to include the OAuth Proxy Logic in the Web Host.\
+From a development viewpoint it can be more convenient to include the OAuth Proxy API logic in the Web Host.\
 This tends to lead to problems later though, such as preventing the use of a Content Delivery Network.

 ## Local Developer Setup